Goodbye Cruel World (Elvis Costello album): Music and lyrics

-In his book The Words and Music of Elvis Costello, author James E. Perone states that the music on Goodbye Cruel World offers a "commercial, conventional pop sound" tied to the "prevailing trends of the time".
+In his book The Words and Music of Elvis Costello, the author James E. Perone states that the music on Goodbye Cruel World offers a "commercial, conventional pop sound" tied to the "prevailing trends of the time".
 In his review of the album for The New York Times, Stephen Holden wrote that it contains "a freewheeling dictionary of pop and rock references that run from Memphis soul to slinky pop-jazz, from Fats Domino to Burt Bacharach to the Beatles."
 He dubbed the sound "trebly, carnival pop".
 Costello himself said in the 1995 liner notes the record has a "lack of rock 'n' roll".
-Author Mick St. Michael found the music more melancholy than Punch the Clock.
+The author Mick St. Michael found the music more melancholy than Punch the Clock.

 The album's lyrics reflect Costello's personal upheavals at the time and are mostly downbeat.
-Tracks such as "Worthless Thing", "The Deportees Club", "Joe Porterhouse", "The Comedians" and "The Great Unknown" all hint at his "unhappiness" and "self-disgust"; disillusionment also runs throughout several, including "The Deportees Club" and "The Great Unknown".
+Tracks such as "Worthless Thing", "The Deportees Club", "Joe Porterhouse", "The Comedians" and "The Great Unknown" all hint at, in Costello's words, his "unhappiness" and "self-disgust"; disillusionment also runs throughout several, including "The Deportees Club" and "The Great Unknown".
 According to Rolling Stone's Don Shewey, side one mostly concerns relationships and side two is pervaded by political commentary.
 Costello said that the stories are "dense and obscure" but "can't disguise the fears, doubts and desires".
 Holden stated they portray a "corrupt world where lovers are the dupes of their illusions and the urges to love and power are inextricable".
-In his book God's Comic, biographer David Gouldstone found various repeated lyrical themes and subjects from previous records.